Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		Access the on-demand infrastructure and capacity that you need to run HPC applications faster and more cost effectively.

 	+	**_Develop for Apple platforms_**
+		Build, test, and sign on-demand macOS workloads.
+Access environments in minutes, dynamically scale capacity as needed, and benefit from AWS pay-as-you-go pricing.